Don't Feed the Birds!

 - Protect wildlife and their habitat by using native or sustainable species in landscaping throughout the city.

-Impervious surfaces refer structures such as roads, sidewalks, driveways, and parking lots that are made from impenetrable materials like asphalt and concrete.
+Impervious surfaces refer to structures such as roads, sidewalks, driveways, and parking lots that are made from impenetrable materials like asphalt and concrete.
 These surfaces restrict groundwater recharge and worsen flooding and increase the risk of harmful runoff entering our waterways.
 One NB Resilient strategy is to research and find opportunities to install alternatives to impervious surfaces and hardscapes in the City.
 As of 2014, 33.9% of New Bedford was covered in impervious surfaces.

 Impervious Surface in New Bedford